Adverse Event Management Training

 Who should complete this module?

-· Explain the Duty of Candour provisions within the Act, and how and when this affects your practice
+Explain the Duty of Candour provisions within the act

 Click here to access module